 Dentures must be kept clean.
 They should be removed after each meal and cleaned with nonabrasive, nonwhitening toothpaste or baking soda on a soft toothbrush or denture brush.
 Also, the mouth should be cleaned to remove food debris.
 Dentures should be removed before going to sleep, cleaned carefully, and kept in a safe place.
 Soaking dentures overnight in a cleaning solution can be helpful but is not necessary if dentures are cleaned well with a toothbrush.

 Occasionally, the gums beneath dentures become red and inflamed and have a velvety appearance (denture sore mouth).
-The inflammation may not be painful.
-People who have infections caused by the yeast Candida may have poorly fitting dentures, poor oral hygiene, and dentures that move excessively, and, most frequently, people who wear their dentures 24 hours a day are at increased risk of inflammation.
-People who have an overgrowth of yeast have cottonlike patches or ulcerlike sores on their gums that can often easily be treated with drugs.
+The inflammation may be caused by the yeast Candida and may not be painful.
+People who have this type of inflammation may have poorly fitting dentures, poor oral hygiene, and/or dentures that move excessively.
+Most frequently, people who wear their dentures 24 hours a day are at increased risk of inflammation.
+People who have an overgrowth of Candida can develop cottonlike patches or ulcerlike sores on their gums that can often easily be treated with medications.
 If inflammation persists, the dentist may order a biopsy to test for oral cancer and other tests to look for systemic conditions such as diabetes.